I moved to the Center for Life Ethics!

 3rd Conference on AI and Education by the Council of Europe

-We were very pleased to facilitate the 3rd Conference on AI and Education by our AI&ED Expert Group: In the year 2025, it was organized by the Council of Europe, again at its impressive premises in Strasbourg.
+We were very pleased to facilitate the 3rd Conference on AI and Education by our Council of Europe AI&ED Expert Group: In the year 2025, it was again at the impressive Council of Europe premises in Strasbourg.
 The conference theme was: “Ensuring Quality Education in the AI Era – Introducing the Council of Europe Compass for AI and Education”.

 On 8th and 9th of October 2025, the Council of Europe Compass for AI and Education was officially launched.
 During the two full days, the conference participants discussed the latest developments of our AI&ED Expert Group in four sessions with interactive workshops.